 The Testing Center is open from 8 am - 4:30 pm weekdays.
 Hours are subject to change due to testing schedules.
 Students must contact the center at least two business days prior to taking any exams.
 No drop in testing can be accommodated.
 A photo ID is required to take scheduled exams - verbal identification from staff or faculty is not permitted.

 RCTC and WSU-R offers testing services in a secure, quiet environment for students who cannot take a scheduled class exam.
 This has proven to be a valuable service as it is sometimes difficult to coordinate a time when students and instructors can meet for a monitored exam outside of class.
 In addition, students taking online or traditional courses at institutions other than RCTC and WSU may also arrange for testing times.
 The Testing Center also offers CLEP, DSST and Kryterion testing.

 WSU students with disabilities should refer to Access Services.

 First Floor, Student Services Building - SS128

 The WSU-Rochester Student and Campus Services (SCS) office has full-time staff available to provide academic and administrative services for WSU-Rochester students.
-The SCS office provides assistance with: access services, admissions, advising, career services, financial aid, graduation, probation/suspension, registration, student life activities and events, student life clubs and organizations, veteran services, tutoring, and the Learning Center.
+The SCS office provides assistance with: access services, admissions, advising, career services, financial aid, graduation, ombudsperson, probation/suspension, registration, student life activities and events, student life clubs and organizations, and tutoring.

-Visiting Advisors from the Winona campus meet with students on the WSU-Rochester campus regularly.
+Visiting Advisors from the Winona campus meet with students on the WSU-Rochester campus upon request.
 Visiting Advisors include: Academic Program Advisors, Admissions, Counseling and Wellness Services, Financial Aid, International Student & Scholar Services, Registrar, and Academic Records.

 Student Disclosure Policy